Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Introduction

-where $z^2 = \nu^2 - \frac{d-1}{4}$.
+where $z^2 = \nu^2 - \frac{(d-1)^2}{4}$.
 This is exactly Equation \eqref{Premiere} without the compact perturbation $q$.
-Note that the equation \eqref{Premiere} with a potential $V$ being the sum of a Pöschl-Teller potential and a compactly supported perturbation corresponds to an infinite hyperbolic cylinder that is radially compactly perturbed.\footnote{More precisely, if we consider the metric
+Note that Equation \eqref{Premiere} with a potential $V$ being the sum of a Pöschl-Teller potential and a compactly supported perturbation corresponds to an infinite hyperbolic cylinder which is radially compactly perturbed.\footnote{More precisely, if we consider the metric

-on the hyperbolic cylinder $\mathfrak{C}$, then the stationary scattering would be exactly governed by equation (\ref{Premiere}).} We refer to \cite{ChristiansenZworski} and \cite{Borthwick} for further information on the geometry, spectral theory and inverse resonance problem of infinite hyperbolic cylinder.
+on the hyperbolic cylinder $\mathfrak{C}$ defined in \eqref{Hyperbolic}, then the stationary scattering would be exactly governed by equation (\ref{Premiere}).} We refer to \cite{BorthwickBook,Borthwick,ChristiansenZworski} for further information on the geometry, spectral theory and inverse resonance problem of infinite hyperbolic cylinder.

+At last, we emphasise that we would like to understand how waves propagate on this infinite hyperbolic cylinder and their scattering properties, since this model can be considered as a preliminary toy model in the analysis of black holes spacetime and their gravitational waves.
+Indeed, the stationary scattering of scalar waves in De Sitter–Schwarzschild black holes is governed by an infinite set of one-dimensional Schrödinger equations

+similar to Equation \eqref{Equak}, where the potential $q_k$ is exponentially decreasing at $x = \pm \infty$ and possesses a unique non-degenerate maximum.
+We refer to \cite{JLJ} for more information concerning this toy model.